Hrabal/TemPy/README.md

 container_div.slice()
 ```

-## Credits: made and mantained by Federico Cerchiari / Hrabal
+## Credits: made and maintained by Federico Cerchiari / Hrabal
 ### Contribute.
 Any contribution is welcome.
 Please refer to the [contributing page](CONTRIBUTING.md).